uwu-octane/alg_lab/sheets/01_setup_and_first_look/README.md

 Can you identify the constraints?
 * What are the commonalities, what are the differences of their usage?

 You do not have to look into CP-SAT, SAT, or MIP but can treat them as a black box.
 Taking a look into their documentation, however, may be useful.

+### 3. How powerful are these small examples already?

+Finally, let us look on how complex instances for these examples we can still solve easily.
+The examples come with some example instances, that should be reasonably easy to understand and change.
+Modify the instances to become larger and more difficult.

+* What is the largest instance you can still solve in 5 minutes?
+* What is the smallest instances you cannot solve in 5 minutes?

 ## Resources